Lovat Cup

 Lovat retained the title in 2009.
 The 2010 fixture was cancelled due to heavy snow.
 The rules of the competition mean that the competition cannot be rescheduled and so Lovat again retained the trophy.
 Lovat historically has a win ratio of two-to-one in the series.

 Under the competition's rules, the need for a draw to retain the cup means that matters are settled in the regulation 90 minutes without the need for extra-time or penalties.
 This was the case with the 2011 fixture, where a 2-2 draw saw Lovat retain the cup.

 Beauly regained the cup in 2015 but Lovat won in 2016 on home soil.
 Lovat won the next 3 years in a row, all away from home with the 2018 tie being reversed due to a frozen pitch in Kiltarlity, Greg Matheson scoring all 4 in a 4-0 win, in 2019 Lovat won 3-1 without the aid of Matheson who was injured to extend the period of dominance over their lower league rivals.
+In 2020, the game was played at Balgate with a Greg Matheson double and strike from Lewis Tawse enough to help Lovat to a 3-1 victory.

+There was then a pause due to the COVID-19 pandemic and frozen pitches postponing the matches until 2024.
+A pair of 1-1 draws were enough to see Lovat retain the trophy in 2024 and 2025 for a 9th and 10th year.